 Today, the friction of physical media and physical distribution no longer exists, and so the amount of film and media content available to everyone has grown exponentially.
 Many companies and industries have not yet caught up with this, or are explicitly hostile to doing so, so you have situations where global streaming services have to acquire distribution rights for the same content per country so that they are legally allowed to remove self-imposed region locks (that are trivially bypassable in any case1).

 Region locks, localised content rating, and so on, are attempts to add that friction back in, and that seems to be what the FPB would like to do with this bill.
 In the ideal world the bill presumes to exist, every online streaming service and distributor of films, video games, books, periodicals – heck, every website – would be illegal to access in South Africa until the owner of the platform pays the FPB money to either rate their content or have their existing rating approved.
 What’s worse, this appears to be an annual fee per item!2

 In addition to obligations of money and time, platforms would need to store all kinds of personal information about individuals who view certain categories of content, and comply with “any conditions [the FPB] considers necessary for the better achievement of the objects and purposes of the Act”.

 This is all, of course, completely impractical without PRC-level internet surveillance tech or a North Korea-style intranet.
 If the goal of the bill is just to rate Netflix originals – as a charitable read of the FPB’s public statements would indicate – that’s probably doable, but Netflix isn’t the only game in town, and the fundamental point of the internet is that anyone anywhere can start up a media distribution website with global reach.
-Moreover, the vast majority of media that actually falls under the FPB’s actual mandate is already rated by foreign or international bodies, and so this would be done in the name of rerating content.
+Moreover, the vast majority of media that falls under the FPB’s actual mandate is already rated by foreign or international bodies, and so this would all need to be done in the name of rerating content.
 That’s a lot of infrastructure just to turn a PG into a 10V.